-The 5-Day Basic Mediation Skills training includes lecture, discussion, and role play exercises that helped participants learn conflict resolution skills.
-The program includes discussion of different alternative dispute resolution (ADR) processes, the nature of conflict, the values of mediation, the mediation process, mediation skills, the role of the mediator and other parties, the identification and management of power imbalances, the identification and management of diverse perspectives and possible bias, and ethical issues.
+It included lecture, discussion, and role play exercises that helped participants learn conflict resolution skills.
+The program covered the nature of conflict, alternative dispute resolution (ADR) processes with specific focus on mediation, the values of mediation, mediation skills, the role of the mediator and other parties, the identification and management of power imbalances, the identification and management of diverse perspectives, implicit biases, and ethical issues.

-Online Conflict Resolution Resources for Peers
+Conflict Resolution Resources for Peers

 The DRMH Initiative produced a reference guide and webinar summarizing conflict resolution resources for the peer community.